hray4/QuarantineQueens/README.md

 ### Project overview:
-Using the numerous open source COVID datasets available from reputable sources
-, #QuarantineQueens plans to identify what underlying medical conditions are most
-likely to result in the highest mortality rate when COVID is contracted.
+Using the numerous open source COVID datasets available from reputable sources, #QuarantineQueens plans to identify what underlying medical conditions are most likely to result in the highest mortality rate when COVID is contracted.